 One hundred years – one hundred Polish designs.
-During the Gdynia Design Days, The ABCs of Polish Design exhibition will present some of the most important Polish designs of the past century.
+During the Gdynia Design Days, the Handbook of Polish Design exhibition will present some of the most important Polish designs of the past century.

 It's not easy to show one hundred years of Polish design in just one hundred objects.
 Which ones were really the most important?
 The most intriguing?
 How does one choose?
 How does one show more than just the iconic designs that everyone knows?